leios/space-junk/src/content/joanne_1.md

 Sometimes, we'd be walking and talking near the dock and suddenly, without warning, I would hear a loud splash from the water and feel a dirty shirt fall over my head.
 Jake would then call out, "Come on in!
 The water's great!"
-Of course, he had been wearing his swimming suit underneath his clothes all day, because "jammers [^ A type of athletic swim suit] were just boxers with extra compression."
+Of course, he had been wearing his swimming suit underneath his clothes all day, because "jammers[^1] were just boxers with extra compression."
 We, being the "normal" ones, would also be wearing normal, dry clothes.
 Stuff that would be a pain to get wet.
 So I'd always fold his shirt, take of my shoes, and sit at the dock while you fussed about whether you should jump in with him or not.
 You never did.

+[^1]: A type of athletic swim suit

 We used to just sit there and chat for hours while Jake swam in circles.
 Sometimes, we'd manage to herd Jake back on to land.